SecurityRunners/awsdocs/README.md

 # AWSDocs Archive

 This tool allows you to be able to retrieve all documentation for AWS providing you with a local copy you can archive, search, and diff for security research.
+I used this repository to create a Bedrock Knowledge Base for querying with AI.

 - Retrieves all sitemap.xml files
-- Recursively archives all links within them
+- Recursively retrieves all links within them
 - Ignores all URLs included in the sitemaps that do not include `docs.aws.amazon.com`
-- Avoids all language specific documentation
+- Ignores all non https links
-- Avoids all SDK documentation
+- Avoids most AWS SDK documentation
-- Roughly follows WARC file format including the url and response headers
+- Supports both outputting as warc or html file formats
-- Saves all files by `aws_warcs/YYYY/MM/DD/docs.aws.amazon.com/ec2/index.warc`
+- Saves all files by `aws_warcs/` or `aws_html/` and `YYYY/MM/DD/docs.aws.amazon.com/ec2/index.warc`

 ## Usage